 For a small borough, Stroudsburg has a lot of people who use public transit to get to work, and those that do mostly ride the bus.
 This suggests that a real need for low-cost transportation in Stroudsburg exists, and local transit is helping to meet that need.

-Stroudsburg is a very ethnically-diverse borough.
+Stroudsburg is an extremely ethnically-diverse borough.
 The people who call Stroudsburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stroudsburg residents report their race to be White, followed by Black or African-American.
 Stroudsburg also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.73% of the borough’s residents.
-Important ancestries of people in Stroudsburg include Irish, Italian, English, and Polish.
+People of Hispanic or Latino origin account for 15.25% of the borough’s residents.
+Important ancestries of people in Stroudsburg include Irish, Italian, Polish, and English.

 The most common language spoken in Stroudsburg is English.
 Other important languages spoken here include Spanish and Chinese.